-FAQs for people wanting support through the My Guide service
+FAQs for people wanting support through the My Sighted Guide service

-The person with sight loss and the volunteer can work together as long as it takes to meet the goals initially agreed upon.
-Goals can change, for example from wanting ‘to get out of the house’ to wanting to ‘be able to use the bus to the local shops independently’.
-Each My Guide partnership is regularly reviewed.
+You and the volunteer sighted guide can work together as long as it takes to meet the goals we initially agreed upon.
+Goals can change, for example from wanting ‘to get out of the house’ to wanting to ‘be able to use the bus to the local shops independently’ and this is discussed in scheduled, regular reviews.

-There is no cost to access the service for those who are blind or partially sighted, however costs incurred whilst out and about, such as costs for tickets to events or subsistence, will not be covered by Guide Dogs.
+There is no cost for those who are blind or partially sighted, however, costs incurred whilst out and about, such as costs for tickets to events or subsistence, will not be covered by Guide Dogs.

-Guide Dogs is growing the My Guide service across the UK, so volunteer numbers are increasing all the time.
-If a person who is blind or partially sighted requests a volunteer in an area where we don’t have any My Guides, we or an associate organisation - who can provide the service on our behalf - will work hard to recruit a suitable local volunteer or suggest an alternative local service.
+Guide Dogs is growing the My Sighted Guide service across the UK, so volunteer numbers are increasing all the time.
+If there isn't a volunteer available in your area, we or an associate organisation - who can provide the service on our behalf - will work hard to recruit a suitable local volunteer or suggest an alternative local service.

-Volunteers tend to spend around two or more hours a week supporting a My Guide partnership, at times that are convenient for both them and the person with sight loss.
+Volunteers tend to spend around two or more hours a week supporting a My Sighted Guide partnership, at times that are convenient for you both.

 A volunteer is carefully selected to match your goals and, where possible, your interests.
-The first meeting is with a member of staff and if all parties are happy to work together then the My Guide partnership is initiated.
+The first meeting is with a member of staff and if everyone is happy to work together then the My Sighted Guide partnership is initiated.
 Regular reviews and support from a local staff member are also provided, as needed.